Tepminamop/HexGame/README.md

-# HexGame using minimax and alpha–beta pruning
+# Unity HexGame using minimax and alpha–beta pruning